PlanTL-GOB-ES/SPACCC_Sentence-Splitter/README.md

 </pre>

 ## Usage
-The executable file "SentenceSplitter.jar" is the program you need to split the sentences of the document.
-For this program, two arguments are needed: (1) the text file to split the sentences, and (2) the model file ("es-sentence-splitter-model-spaccc.bin").
+The executable file *SentenceSplitter.jar* is the program you need to split the sentences of the document.
+For this program, two arguments are needed: (1) the text file to split the sentences, and (2) the model file (*es-sentence-splitter-model-spaccc.bin*).
 The program will display all sentences splitted in the terminal, with one sentence per line.

-From the "exec" folder, type the following command in your terminal:
+From the `exec` folder, type the following command in your terminal:

 <pre>
 $ java -jar SentenceSplitter.jar INPUT_FILE MODEL_FILE